zigbeer/cc-znp/README.md

 znp.on('ready', function () {
     console.log('Initialization completes.');

-    // start to run your applcation
+    // start to run your application

 });